 Composting and Fertilizing

-Compost is essential to maintaining an urban soil fertility program, and adds organic matter, micronutrients, and beneficial microorganisms to the soil.
+Compost is essential to maintaining an urban soil fertility program, as it adds organic matter, micronutrients, and beneficial microorganisms to the soil.

-Urban farmers should be able to use organic fertilizers, such as fish emulsion and manure, and take care to prevent runoff into sewage systems and in the case of odorous fertilizers, carry out applications at times when it will be of minimal disturbance to neighbors.
+Urban farmers should be able to use organic fertilizers, such as fish emulsion and manure, and take care to prevent runoff into sewage systems.
+In the case of odorous fertilizers, urban farmers should carry out applications at times when it will be of minimal disturbance to neighbors.

 Tips for Urban Composting

-Information about composting is widely available, but urban farmers producing their own compost must keep certain considerations in mind:
+Information about composting is widely available, including private or municipal composting services, but urban farmers producing their own compost must keep certain considerations in mind:

 - Urban farmers may not have the space available to produce enough compost to meet their needs, and might consider seeking donated or purchased compost from other sources;